UniversityofHelsinki/HelsinkiBrainAndMind-legacy/public/modules/custom/bnm_import/README.md

-# BNM Import
+# BNM Import ( and export )
-Contains functionalities related to csv importing
+Contains functionalities related to csv importing and exporting

 ### Csv field mapping
-csv import field mapping can be found from configuration file.
+field mapping used for importing and exporting can be found from configuration file.